Documents recorded in the office of the County Clerk are public records, subject to inspection and disclosure.CLICK HERE TO VIEW ONLINE RECORDS INDEX

 - Notary information must be complete.

 - Documents received after 4:00 p.m. are recorded the next regular business day.

 - If mailing a document for recording, please include a self-addressed envelope so we may return the original once complete.

 $25.00 per document for up to 10 index entries (grantors, grantees and legal descriptions).
 Please contact our office if you are unsure of the correct amount.

 Please record an Affidavit of Fact as to Death

-Mining documents that do not have the correct fees and are not properly notarized with ALL the required Notary information including a properly completed Notary block (State, County, Commission Date, etc) will be returned.
+Mining documents that do not have the correct fees and are not properly notarized will be returned.

 If you have questions related to which documents are required to be filed with the County Clerk, please call the New Mexico Bureau of Land Management at (505) 954-2000.

 Documents filed in the Clerk’s office are by grantor and/or grantee.
-Copies of these records are available for a nominal fee.
 Subdivision maps are filed and indexed and are available for viewing.
-Copies are available for a nominal fee.
+Copies of these records are available for a nominal fee